Akarin-project/Akarin/README.md

 **Notes**

-* For non-modified projects, it is recommended to add the `--fast` option to skip any tests.
+* For non-modified projects, it is recommended to add the `fast` option to skip any tests.

 Demo Servers
 ---